Day Trips & Scenic Drives

 We recently had Chris Rudder from Road Trip Ontario and Rudderless Travel visit Burlington.
 See below for his recommendations on how to spend a day (or two!) in Burlington.

 Whether you are travelling through Burlington or taking a scenic Sunday drive – Don’t Pass Us By!
 We have the perfect single-day activities to inspire your day trip or for the perfect break from the road.
 Perhaps you have a theme in mind – you enjoy arts, history, and culture.
 Maybe you would prefer to spend time outdoors and stretch your legs.
 Whatever piques your interest, we have put together a variety of ideas to complement your day trip!

 Art & Horticulture Enthusiasts

 Escape to paradise and explore Canada’s largest botanical garden, the Royal Botanical Gardens.
-Enjoy 2,700 acres of nature sanctuaries, 23 km of hiking trails, outdoor display gardens with spectacular seasonal shows of lilacs, tulips, iris, roses, fall colors, and many special events.
+Enjoy 2,700 acres of nature sanctuaries, 23 km of hiking trails, and outdoor display gardens with spectacular seasonal shows of lilacs, tulips, iris, roses, fall colours, and many special events.
 Eat at one of the newly renovated on-site restaurants or select from one in the area, many with outdoor patios, ranging from fine dining to casual fares.
 Spend the afternoon at the Art Gallery of Burlington, which boasts the world’s foremost collection of contemporary Canadian ceramics, art exhibits, the Art Etc Gallery Shop, and an indoor conservatory.
 Check into one of our brand-name hotels for the evening, enjoy dinner at a local restaurant, and check out local theatre groups or what is playing at the Performing Arts Centre.

 Now on stage…